 Over the period of 8 months post-implementation, nearly 10,000 people called and the effect on A&E admissions has been profound.

-97 per cent of calls to the 111 option 2 number did not need A&E
+of calls to 111 did not need A&E

-There has been a 16 per cent reduction in the number of overdoses and estimates show the scheme could have saved the local health and care system up to £4.7m.
+There has been a 16% reduction in the number of overdoses and estimates show the scheme could have saved the local health and care system up to £4.7m.

 Cambridge and Peterborough Sustainability and Transformation Partnership Mental Health Clinical Lead Dr Emma Tiffin, said: “By selecting a “mental health help” option using the current 111 system the person experiencing mental health crisis can be directed to the right team for assessment, onward treatment or advice.
 This 111 mental health pathway has proved to effectively reduce mental health related A&E attendances and hospital admissions.